 Confused about German health insurance?
 Take comfort in the fact that you’re definitely not the only one.
 The German health insurance system is – like most systems in Germany – incredibly complex.
 Anybody would think the Germans do it on purpose just to bamboozle foreigners.
 (Maybe they do?)
 Anyway, in your face Germany.
 We’ve taken your system and broken it down into an easily digestible overview that even the most clueless of newcomers can understand.
 (We hope.)
+If this still is not enough, find another very thorough and helpful guide on Settle in Berlin.

 First of all, everyone who moves to Germany is required to have health insurance.
 The good news is that the German healthcare system is one of the best in the world - people even come from abroad to have medical treatments in Germany so lucky you that you’re already living here!
 If you’re planning on staying long-term, travel insurance won’t cut it; you’ll have to get either public or private health insurance.